UKLLC/Guidebook/ukllc_book/docs/database/returned/outline.md

-# Derived and reuseable data
+# Derived and reusable data

->Last modified: 21 Feb 2025
+>Last modified: 04 Apr 2025

 All UK LLC researchers are asked to make their research outputs [**available to others**](../../user_guide/TeamDataScience.md) in the TRE.
 Reusable data are stored in the RETURNED DB schema, and can be requested via the Selection process in [**UK LLC Explore**](https://explore.ukllc.ac.uk/).